Busy, Busy. The book comes out October 1st. This is a repost.

 I’ve been reading Men’s Health for so long, I should be fit enough to be on the cover.
 I guess I’m I not reading hard enough?

 I read newspapers to get the news, billboards to see manipulation, plays to study dialogue, shampoo bottles when nothing else is there, and street signs from far away to see if my eyes are going bad.
 I’m a junky.

-I do a comedy bit on TV where I get footage of light up signs with the letters missing and end up spelling something unintended.
-When the “S” is out at Shoney’s it could be a strip club called “honey’s.”
+I did a running comedy bit on TV where I get footage of light up signs with the letters missing, signs that end up spelling something unintended.
+When the “S” is out on a Shoney’s sign, it could be a strip club called “honey’s.”
 When the “Ch” is out on Chick-fil-a, it’s “ick-fil-a.”
 When the “C” is out at Tony’s Canal Gas, it’s…you get the picture.

-With theatre and radio I became enthralled with the spoken word.
+Through theatre and radio, I’ve become in tuned with the spoken word.
 I studied accents, fluctuation, and the obligatory emphatic pause.
-Now it’s the language as written.
+Now, it’s the language as written.
 Are two of my worlds colliding?
 I hope, coming together.